Analysis | How Trump got more votes than Republican House candidates but still lost

 But what we’re interested in here is how the House results compare to the presidential ones.
 Notice first that there are a lot of districts in which the House margins are far larger than the presidential ones.
 These are often places where a candidate ran uncontested.

 You can see them on the first graph we showed.
 See those dots along the bottom of the graph?
 Those are places where the Democratic House candidates were running unopposed, so the Republican House candidates got no votes.
 Trump racked up a 4.7 million-vote advantage in those districts alone.
-(The one red dot on that line is Rep. Mario Diaz-Balart’s (R-Fla.) reelection; he won without appearing on the ballot.)
+(The one red dot on that line is the reelection of Rep. Mario Diaz-Balart (R-Fla.); he won without appearing on the ballot.)

 More important on that graph is whether a dot appears above or below the diagonal line.
 If we color-code things differently, you see how remarkable it actually was that Trump got more votes than those House candidates.